jsonMartin/readwise-mirror/README.md

 - Readwise items with the exact same title will be detected, the first one in the export will be used to write to your vault
 - To start using deduplication, you have to run a full sync to make sure all your files have the deduplication frontmatter property and can thus be deduplicated.
 This means any changes you made to your local files will be lost (this is not a new behaviour though, but you should be aware of it)

+### Readwise duplicates

+In Readwise, multiple items with the same title but different `id`'s can exist, which leads to a filename collision in `readwise-mirror`.
+If a such a duplicate is detected (e.g. because a file already exists with the "same" filename), the plugin will write a file which has the Readwise id value added to the filename.

+The filename of two Readwise items `My Duplicate Book` would thus become `My Duplicate Book.md` and `My Duplicate Book <ID>.md` where `<ID>` would be the id value of the second item the plugin encounters when downloading.
+As this order can change between runs of the plugin (e.g. because of changes to one item which changes the order in the returned data), the filenames might change.